Alain Vigneault: Philadelphia Flyers

 On April 15, 2019, the Philadelphia Flyers hired Vigneault as their head coach.
-In his first season with the Flyers, he led the club to a 41–21–7 record and a playoff appearance, before the season was paused as a result of the COVID-19 pandemic.
-In his first season with the Flyers, Vigneault was a finalist for the Jack Adams Award, coming in second in final voting to the Boston Bruins' Bruce Cassidy.
+In the 2019–20 season, his first season with the Flyers, he led the club to a 41–21–7 record and a playoff appearance, before the season ended three weeks earlier than supposed to as a result of the restrictions surrounding the COVID-19 pandemic.
+After the seasons premature end, Vigneault was a finalist for the Jack Adams Award for the fifth time in his coaching career, coming in second in final voting to the Boston Bruins' Bruce Cassidy.
+In the 2020 playoffs, the Flyers defeated Vigneault's former team, the Montreal Canadiens in six games before getting defeated in the next round by the New York Islanders in seven games.